The Girl in the Glass Cage: Plot

-In the grimy mill town of Pomfret Center, New York, orphaned teenager Gladys Cosgrove (Loretta Young) lives with her embittered uncle John Cosgrove (Ralph Lewis), a drunken court reporter, in a bleak and decaying house.
-Working at the box office of the local Elysium Theatre, Gladys endures the daily humiliation of being mocked and harassed by the town's loafers, especially the leering speakeasy owner “Doc” Striker (Matthew Betz), his dimwitted crony Carlos (George E. Stone), and swaggering playboy Sheik Smith (Lucien Littlefield).
+In the grimy mill town of Pomfret Center, New York, orphaned teenager Gladys Cosgrove lives with her embittered uncle John Cosgrove, a drunken court reporter, in a bleak and decaying house.
+Working at the box office of the local Elysium Theatre, Gladys endures the daily humiliation of being mocked and harassed by the town's loafers, especially the leering speakeasy owner “Doc” Striker, his dimwitted crony Carlos, and swaggering playboy Sheik Smith.

-One evening, as their torment escalates, she is rescued by Terry Pomfret (Carroll Nye), a college student from the town's founding family, recently returned for summer vacation.
-Though promised by his aristocratic mother Mrs. Pomfret (Julia Swayne Gordon) to socialite Isabelle Van Court (Majel Coleman), Terry is drawn to Gladys's quiet strength and dignity.
+One evening, as their torment escalates, she is rescued by Terry Pomfret, a college student from the town's founding family, recently returned for summer vacation.
+Though promised by his aristocratic mother Mrs. Pomfret to socialite Isabelle Van Court, Terry is drawn to Gladys's quiet strength and dignity.
 A tentative romance blossoms between the pair, despite her uncle's erratic opposition.

 When Terry brings Gladys to the Pomfret estate, his mother confronts them and quickly disapproves of the match.
 She convinces Gladys to end things for Terry's sake.
 Terry reluctantly returns to school, but—worried for her safety—gives her a pistol.
 Gladys writes to assure him she's doing well, but the local thugs continue to harass her.
 Unbeknownst to them all, Carlos, seemingly the fool, sends a secret letter to Terry warning him.

 Terry rushes back, confronts Striker, and beats him soundly—only to then find Sheik Smith in Gladys's bedroom.
 Misunderstanding the scene, Terry denounces Gladys and storms out.
 Smith is found dead soon after, and Gladys, believing Terry killed him, falsely confesses to the murder to protect him.
 She is arrested, tried, and convicted—her spirit shattered when she learns Terry has returned to Isabelle.

 At her sentencing, Gladys shocks the courtroom by claiming she had an affair with Smith—desperate to free Terry.
 This confession infuriates Terry and his questionable reaction makes him a suspect in the murder.
 The court sets Gladys free, but Terry is placed under investigation.
 Gladys, turning advocate, cross-examines Striker and Carlos, skillfully unraveling the lies.
 Ultimately, her uncle John Cosgrove, broken by guilt, confesses: in a drunken rage, he mistook Smith for Terry and killed him.
 Cosgrove then kills Striker and takes his own life.

 With the truth revealed, Terry is exonerated.
 He and Gladys are reunited—his family, moved by her courage and self-sacrifice, finally gives their blessing.